An Enfield Walk

 Left into Silver Street

-Parts of the vicarage date back to the 16th century.
-Opposite is the Church School of Industry of 1876.
+Parts of the vicarage at number 36 date back to the 16th century.
+Opposite is the former Church School of Industry of 1876.
 The Civic Centre was built in 1957-61 and enlarged in 1972-5.
-There is a loop of the New River in the grounds and a statue of the Enfield Beast.
+There is a loop of the New River in the grounds.
 White Lodge on the left has a blue plaque to Joseph Whitaker, compiler of Whitaker's Almanac.

 Continue along Baker Street.